shakir85/blog/content/post/s3_cloudfront_cost/index.md

 ### Low volume data transfer

-For very small data-transfers, or infrequent access patterns, the cost advantage of CloudFront + S3 might be less significant compared to direct S3 access.
+For very small data-transfers, or infrequent access patterns, the cost advantage of CloudFront + S3 might be less significant compared to fetching the data from S3 directly.

 ### Transfer to origin